arvidn/libtorrent/docs/manual.rst

 to listen on, if the first port fails, it will continue trying the next port within the range and so on.
-The interface parameter can be left as 0, in that case the os will decide which interface to listen on, otherwise it should be the ip-address of the interface you want the listener socket bound to. ``listen_on()`` returns the error code of the operation in ``ec``.
-If this indicates success, the session is listening on a port within the specified range.
+The interface parameter can be left as 0, in that case the os will decide which interface to listen on, otherwise it should be the ip-address of the interface you want the listener socket bound to. ``listen_on()`` returns true if it managed to open the socket, and false if it failed.
 If it fails, it will also generate an appropriate alert (listen_failed_alert_).
 If all ports in the specified range fails to be opened for listening, libtorrent will try to use port 0 (which tells the operating system to pick a port that's free).
 If that still fails you may see a listen_failed_alert_ with port 0 even if you didn't ask to listen on it.

-It is possible to prevent libtorrent from binding to port 0 by passing in the flag ``session::no_system_port`` in the ``flags`` argument.

 The interface parameter can also be a hostname that will resolve to the device you want to listen on.
 If you don't specify an interface, libtorrent may attempt to listen on multiple interfaces (typically 0.0.0.0 and ::).
 This means that if your IPv6 interface doesn't work, you may still see a listen_failed_alert_, even though the IPv4 port succeeded.

-The ``flags`` parameter can either be 0 or ``session::listen_reuse_address``, which will set the reuse address socket option on the listen socket(s).
-By default, the listen socket does not use reuse address.
-If you're running a service that needs to run on a specific port no matter if it's in use, set this flag.

 If you're also starting the DHT, it is a good idea to do that after you've called ``listen_on()``, since the default listen port for the DHT is the same as the tcp